AckerlyXu/heima/articles/active-directory/active-directory-passwords-getting-started.md

 ### Prerequisites
 Before you can enable and use self-service password reset, you must complete the following prerequisites:

 - Create an AAD tenant.
-For more information, see [Getting Started with Azure AD](/documentation/services/identity/)
+For more information, see [Getting Started with Azure AD](./index.md)
 - Obtain an Azure subscription.
-For more information, see [What is an Azure AD tenant?](/documentation/articles/active-directory-administer/#what-is-an-azure-ad-tenant/).
+For more information, see [What is an Azure AD tenant?](./active-directory-administer.md#what-is-an-azure-ad-tenant).
 - Associate your AAD tenant with your Azure subscription.
 For more information, see [How Azure subscriptions are associated with Azure AD](https://msdn.microsoft.com/zh-cn/library/azure/dn629581.aspx).
 - Upgrade to Azure AD Premium, Basic, or use an O365 paid license.
-For more information, see [Azure Active Directory Editions](/pricing/details/identity/).
+For more information, see [Azure Active Directory Editions](https://www.azure.cn/pricing/details/identity/).

-  > [AZURE.NOTE]
+  > [!NOTE]
   > To enable self-service password reset for cloud users, you must upgrade to Azure AD Premium, Azure AD Basic, or a paid O365 license.
 To enable-self-service password reset for your on-premises users, you must upgrade to Azure AD Premium.
-For more information, see [Azure Active Directory Editions](/pricing/details/identity/).
+For more information, see [Azure Active Directory Editions](https://www.azure.cn/pricing/details/identity/).
 This information includes detailed instructions on how to sign up for Azure AD Premium or Basic, how to activate your license plan and activate your Azure AD access, and how to assign access to administrator and user accounts.
   >
   >
 - Create at least one administrator account and one user account in your AAD directory.